 The physicians at the Clayman Thyroid Center are constantly engaged with ongoing research into many aspects of thyroid cancer.
 By becoming a patient you acknowledge that your medical records will likely be included with hundreds or thousands of other patients with thyroid cancer and that specific aspects of your case will likely be examined.
 The purpose of this research is to allow for a better understanding of thyroid cancer, how it is diagnosed, and how best it can be treated.
 Your information will be studied only in the collective, along with many other patients.
 Specific studies of you as an individual will not be undertaken.
 No outside information will be requested as a part of these studies.

 Your information will remain private and confidential at all times.
 You information will not be identifiable, and at no time will your information be examined as an individual, or in any way that would allow you to be identified.
 Your privacy is paramount and under no circumstances will be jeopardized.

 You have the right to have your medical information omitted from any research project, and this is done simply by email directly to Dr Clayman.

-All parts of this Web site are Copyright 1996-2017, including all photos, illustrations, graphics, navigation, and text.
+All parts of this Web site are Copyright 1996-2023, including all photos, illustrations, graphics, navigation, and text.
 Patients and doctors can print these materials for educational purposes and are encouraged to do so.
-However, NONE of the photos, illustrations, graphs, or text can be reprinted in book, pamphlet or booklet form, nor can the photos and text be published on any other Web site, Internet, Intranet, or otherwise reproduced without written consent from the Clayman Thyroid Cancer Center.
+However, NONE of the photos, illustrations, graphs, or text can be reprinted in book, pamphlet or booklet form, nor can the photos and text be published on any other Web site, Internet, Intranet, or otherwise reproduced without written consent from the Clayman Thyroid Center.